 Treatment may include:

-C. difficile bacteria can spread easily, but hospitals and other healthcare establishments can reduce the risk by following strict infection control guidelines.
+C. difficile bacteria can spread easily.
+However, hospitals and other healthcare establishments can reduce the risk of spread by following strict infection control guidelines.

 - avoid sitting on beds

 Before entering and after leaving a patient's room, visitors and medical personnel should wash their hands thoroughly with hand sanitizer or soap and water.
 They should wash the hands a second time when leaving the hospital.

 It is especially important to wash the hands with soap and water before and after preparing food, eating, and drinking.

 Can C. difficile come back more than once?

 Yes.
 According to one 2019 study, after the first infection has improved, there is a significant increase in the risk of recurrences.
 Around 40% of people who have a first recurrence will have a second recurrence.
 Also, 45–65% of individuals who have two or more recurrences continue to have recurrences.

 If a person has had a C. difficile infection and received treatment for it, it is important for them to establish an ongoing conversation with their physician to address recurring symptoms as quickly as possible.
 Also, following the prevention tips listed above is very important in reducing the risk of recurrence.